 The Fujifilm X-H2 is quite simply astonishing for the price.
 It may well be Fujifilm's most expensive camera yet but there is good reason for it and you'd be hard-pushed to find another 8K camera at this price.
 Whether you're using it for photography or videography, the high-resolution sensor, in-body stabilization and lightning-fast AF make for an incredibly smooth shooting experience.
 One of the disadvantages to shooting 8K is overheating but the X-H2 comes with cooling vents that claim a recording time of 160 minutes at 25° without any cooling or 240 minutes with the cooling fan (purchased separately).
 It might not be able to capture 5K 120P like the Fujifilm X-H2S (opens in new tab) but it can record 8K 30P and 6.2K 30P.
 This incredibly versatile camera would be well suited to a content creator who needs to shoot high-quality videos and photos but doesn't need a full-frame sensor.

-• Read more: Fujifilm X-H2 vs Fujifilm X-H2s (opens in new tab)
+Read our full Fujifilm X-H2 review for more details or Fujifilm X-H2 vs Fujifilm X-H2s

 8K 360 cameras

-The QooCam 8K the best 360 camera right now for image quality.
-A massive (by 360 standards) 1/1.7-inch CMOS sensor, 10-bit colour and, of course, that 8K resolution make sure of that.
+The QooCam 8K is the best 360 camera right now for image quality.
+A massive (by 360 standards) 1/1.7-inch CMOS sensor, 10-bit color, and, of course, that 8K resolution make sure of that.
 When it comes to the quality of its photos and videos, the QooCam 8K is peerless in the 360º market.
-Photos have plenty of color and contrast like nothing we’ve seen before from a camera like this.
-The ability to spit out a great-looking photo from a 360º video is welcome, while the detail, sharpness and smoothness of video – whether in 360º or cut-down to widescreen – itself makes the QooCam 8K a giant leap forward for creative filmmakers.
+Photos have plenty of colors and contrast like nothing we’ve seen before from a camera like this.
+The ability to spit out a great-looking photo from a 360º video is welcome, while the detail, sharpness, and smoothness of video – whether in 360º or cut down to widescreen – itself makes the QooCam 8K a giant leap forward for creative filmmakers.
 It does have an audible fan, however, the battery life isn't great and it's not waterproof without a housing.
-It's also pretty expensive.
+It was also pretty expensive.

 Read more: Best 360 cameras (opens in new tab)